daniisaahir/DinoMailer/README.md

 DinoMailer is a great way to stay in touch with your customers, send out marketing messages, or notify people about important events.
 It is a powerful tool that can be used for a variety of purposes.

-Don't use it for illegal purposes, I will not be responsible to any damage on any person or entities.
+Don't use it for illegal activities, I will not be responsible to any damage on any person or entities.
+The receiver could trace your web server's IP.